AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/acsd-53098-products-assigned-to-shared-catalog-not-reflecting-on-frontend-after-partial-index.md

     `bin/magento cron:run --group=index --bootstrap=standaloneProcessStarted=1`

-1. Log in to the frontend as the company user.
+1. Log in to the frontend as the company's user.
 1. Check the frontend category page.

 <u>Expected results</u>: